Efficient representation of spatio-temporal data using cylindrical shearlets: An application to dynamic tomography

 \subsection{Simulated test data}

 Our regularized reconstruction approach is applied to a simulated 4d tomography dataset consisting of repeated measurements of a custom ellipsoid phantom created using the 3d phantom from~\cite{jorgensen2010tomobox}.
-The intensity values of the two larger ellipsoids, where intensity values are in the interval $[0,1]$, change linearly and the intensities of the multiple smaller ellipsoids follow a sinusoidal pattern with offset phases.
-The codes for the construction are included in our Github repository~\cite{heikkila20214dCylSh}.
+The intensity values of the two larger ellipsoids change linearly in the interval $[0,1]$ while the intensities of the multiple smaller ellipsoids follow a sinusoidal pattern with offset phases.
+The codes for generating the data are included in the Github repository~\cite{heikkila20214dCylSh}.
 We remark that the phantom is consistent with our model of cylindrical cartoon-like functions as the spatial boundaries remain fixed.

-The spatial dimensions of the volume are $256\times256\times64$ voxels\footnote{While seemingly small, storing the 4d object in single precision already requires roughly 260 MB.} and we simulated in total $16$ sparse angle cone-beam sinograms (i.e., corresponding to 16 different time frames).
-We tested varying number of evenly spaced projection angles: in Sec.~\ref{ss.results}, we report results with 30, 60 and 90 equispaced angles.
+The spatial dimensions of the volume are $256\times256\times64$ voxels\footnote{While seemingly small, storing this 4d object in single precision already requires roughly 260 MB.} and we simulated in total $16$ sparse angle cone-beam sinograms (i.e., corresponding to 16 different time frames).
+We tested varying number of evenly spaced projection angles: in Sec.~\ref{ss.results}, we report results with 24, 30, 60 and 90 equispaced angles.
 The matrices $\RadonD_t$ (and therefore $\RadonD$) simulating the geometry of a cone-beam CT are generated using the HelTomo Toolbox~\cite{meaney2021heltomo}, build upon the ASTRA Toolbox~\cite{van2016fast}.
 All changes depend on the parameter $\omega \in [0,2\pi]$ and to better approximate continuous motion and realistic measurement conditions we sample it as follows.
 First, given the number of desired measurements (here $\tau = 16$), we divide the whole period $[0,2\pi]$ into $2\tau - 1$ subintervals and discard every second one leaving a total of $\tau$ disjoint subintervals.
 Then, for each $t$, we further sample the corresponding subinterval to obtain 15 values of $\omega(t) = (\omega_1^{(t)},\dots, \omega_{15}^{(t)})$ which are used to simulate a sinogram $\m_t$ in 15 stages.
 The middle value from each subinterval (i.e., $\omega_8^{(t)}$ for each $t$) is taken as the ground truth $\fvec_t$ to benchmark the reconstructions.
 The sampling procedure is illustrated in Fig.~\ref{fig:dynamicSimulation}.

 The jump in values of $\omega$ between measurements simulate a pause between consecutive measurement cycles and allows for more noticeable changes between time frames, as illustrated in Fig.~\ref{fig:CPphantom}, which contains several horizontal ($xy$-plane) slices of the phantom at different time frames $t$ covering the full range of changes.
 In comparison, changes allowed within each $t$ are less severe but not negligible as in practice the measurement device cannot measure all projections simultaneously.